 Available for preorder: this book will be shipped on its publication date of July 1, 2019

 DescriptionThis book discusses the architectural influence that Japan and the West have had on each other during the last 150 years.
 While the recent histories of Western and Japanese architecture have been well recorded, they have rarely been interwoven.

 Based on extensive research, Japan and the West provides a synthetic overview that brings together the main themes of Japanese and Western architecture since 1850 and shows that neither could exist in its present state without the other.
-It should be no surprise that the Bank of Japan in Tokyo is based upon the national banks in Brussels and London, or that Le Corbusier’s cabanon at Cap Martin in the south of France is based upon an eight mat tatami room.
+It should be no surprise that Meiji architecture drew heavily upon Western precedents, or that Le Corbusier was strongly influenced by the Japanese minka.
 In considering these histories, this book demonstrates the mutual inter-dependence of both architectural cultures while, at the same time, acknowledging their differences.